lytedev/lytedev.github.io/content/about.md

 imageOverlayOpacity: 0.6
 heroBackgroundColor: "#0af"
 title: About Me
-description: "A little about the man behind the web."
+description: "A little about the man behind this website."
 ---

 <div class="text-center">